Main Menu

 OUTDOOR RECREATION LEGACY PARTNERSHIP PROGRAM (ORLP)

 The Outdoor Recreation Legacy Partnership Program (ORLP) is a grant program funded through the U.S. Department of the Interior, National Park Service.
 The ORLP was created in 2014 as a complement to the Land and Water Conservation Fund grant program.
-It seeks to provide new or significantly improve recreation opportunities in economically disadvantaged communities.
+It seeks to provide new or significantly improved recreation opportunities in economically disadvantaged communities.

 Application Package: